Lost & Lonesome Recording Co.

-Lost and Lonesome Recording Co. (often simply Lost and Lonesome) is an Australian independent record label founded by Mark Monnone of The Lucksmiths in 1997, based in Melbourne, Australia.
+Lost and Lonesome Recording Co. (often simply Lost and Lonesome) is an Australian independent record label founded by Mark Monnone of The Lucksmiths and Jane McCracken of The Foots in 1997, based in Melbourne, Australia.
 The label specialises in indie pop, and has released both recordings by local artists and local releases by international indie bands.

 Roster

 Artists who have released recordings on Lost & Lonesome include: